+- The suspect's known or perceived age.

+- The nature of the suspected offense.

+- Whether violence or weapons were used or anticipated.

-- The individual's age or estimate thereof. - The nature of the suspected offense. - Any potential danger to the public and/or other members at the scene if the canine is released. - The degree of resistance or threatened resistance, if any, the subject has shown (i.e. verbal threats, threat or display of weapon, drug use, mental state). - The potential for escape or flight if the canine is not utilized. - The potential for injury to members or the public caused by the suspect if the canine is not utilized.
+- Any potential danger to the public and/or other members at the scene if the canine is released. - The degree of resistance or threatened resistance, if any, the subject has shown (i.e. verbal threats, threat or display of weapon, drug use, mental state). - The potential for escape or flight if the canine is not utilized. - The potential for injury to members or the public caused by the suspect if the canine is not utilized.